Page created on October 31, 2020. Last updated on May 27, 2022 at 08:43

 Public health final is quite large, but not super difficult.
 I have notes for all public health subjects, so I’d recommend you to use those.
 You should use approx. 7 days.

 I’m not much help regarding rheumatology.
 I didn’t study it well enough but passed by pure luck.
 Anne has good notes and you should use those.
+At least for the 2021/2022 year, the department has created short “notes” for each lecture which seem good, and even includes typical exam questions.

 This is another subject I’m not very helpful for, as I passed by luck.
 A fellow year mate by the name of Hussain made some very good notes which people used.
 They’re quite long but you don’t have to know all the details, only the big picture.
 Apparently they don’t expect much on the oral.
 Michelle has also made some really good notes, which are also relatively short.
 I made some notes as well but I wouldn’t say they’re much different from Michelle’s.